hddm-devs/hddm/README.rst

 * HDDM 0.9.7 adds the **HDDMnnRLRegressor** class, the equivalent to the **HDDMrlRegressor** with support for many more *SSMs* via *LANs*.
              Please check the documentation for usage examples.

 * HDDM 0.9.8 adds a **breaking change**.
-To accomodate some user requests, **all parameters** that should be estimated for a given model should be made explicitly in the *include* argument of the calling class (HDDM, HDDMnn, etc.).
+             To accommodate some user requests, **all parameters** that should be estimated for a given model should be made explicitly in the *include* argument of the calling class (HDDM, HDDMnn, etc.).
 The remaining parameters can now be set to arbitrary, user defined, defaults.
              Check the documentation for a **new tutorial on parameter defaults**.
              Moreover, **model plot** is made much more flexible (new tutorial included to showcase some of the options).
              Two **tutorials** are added to showcase the capabilities for simulation based inference via **custom likelihoods**.
              The legacy models with "vanilla" in their name are globally renamed to instead include "hddm_base".
-             The simulator backend is completely outsourced to the  `ssms`_ package (severe code simplifications).
+             The simulator backend is now completely outsourced to the  `ssms`_ package (severe code simplifications).

 Comparison to other packages